fscheck/FsCheck/FsCheck Release Notes.md

 * First pass at improving xml docs for Gen API.

+* Fixed bug in `try..with` computation expression builder.

+* Added support for `let!...and!...` syntax in computation expression builder.

 ### 3.0.0-alpha5 - 28 December 2020

 * Target netstandard 2.0 only.